Gotham Underground

-Gotham Underground is a nine-issue limited series from DC Comics, written by Frank Tieri, with art by Jim Califiore.
+Gotham Underground is a nine-issue limited series from the publishing company DC Comics, written by Frank Tieri, with art by Jim Califiore.

 The series looked at the repercussions of Countdown to Final Crisis and focuses on the Batman Family banding together to prevent a gang war to find out who will occupy the territory that belonged to the recently deceased Black Mask.

 Publication history

 The series ran from December 2007 to August 2008.

 Some of the issues tie in with Salvation Run.

 A trade paperback was released on November 19, 2008.